-- The gravity thickener structure and auxiliary pumps appeared to be in good condition. - The spare solids holding tank appeared to be in good condition.
-This structure continues to be put into service only on an as-needed basis. - Vacuum filters 1 and 2 were in service at the time of the inspection.
-Belts, motors, vacuum pumps, and electrical equipment appeared to be in good condition.
+- The gravity thickener structure and auxiliary pumps appeared to be in fair condition.
+The decant tank was in good condition and is working. - The spare solids holding tank appeared to be in good condition.
+This structure continues to be put into service only on an as-needed basis. - Vacuum Filters 1 and 2 were in service at the time of the inspection.
+Belts, motors, vacuum pumps, and electrical equipment appeared to be in poor to fair condition.
 There were no drum leaks present at the time of inspection.
-Both filters have undergone repairs and maintenance since the last inspection.
-Overall, vacuum filters 1 and 2 are in good condition.
+Both filters have undergone repairs and maintenance.
+Overall, Vacuum Filters 1 and 2 are in poor to fair condition.
+The water separator and vacuum pumps are in poor condition, but still working.
+There are two vacuum drums, Vacuum Drums No. 1 and No. 2.
+Vacuum Drum No. 1 is offline due to repairs and Vacuum Drum No. 2 is online and working.